 “All of which still doesn’t answer my original question,” Lord Savik said, “What do you know about him?”

-“So, not a lot,” Lord Savik said, and then held up his hand, “I’m sure he didn’t talk much about his past and you chose not to pry.
+“So, not much,” Lord Savik said, and then held up his hand, “I’m sure he didn’t talk much about his past and you chose not to pry.
 That’s very admirable – as a hunter.
 We don’t have that luxury.
 His actions have made me very suspicious.”

 “You don’t think he’s working for Blackhawk?”
 I asked.